Thank you for your interest in Highlights of South America by bwd vacations.

 - Guided sightseeing of Colonia de Sacramento

-- Guided visit of the Bodega Bouza with wine tasting and Lunch
+- A guided visit of the Bodega Bouza with wine tasting and Lunch

 Santiago de Chile

 - A guided visit of Santiago de Chile

 - Wine tasting at Emiliana Vineyard